expressjs/expressjs.com/4x/en/api/req-ips.md

-When "trust proxy" is `true`, parse the "X-Forwarded-For" ip address list and return an array.
-Otherwise, an empty array is returned.
+When the `trust proxy` setting is `true`, this property contains an array of IP addresses specified in the "X-Forwarded-For" request header.
+Otherwise, it contains an empty array.

-For example, if the value were "client, proxy1, proxy2", you would receive the array `["client", "proxy1", "proxy2"]`, where "proxy2" is the furthest down-stream.
+For example, if "X-Forwarded-For" is "client, proxy1, proxy2", `req.ips` would be `["client", "proxy1", "proxy2"]`, where "proxy2" is the furthest downstream.

+For more information on the `trust proxy` setting, see [app.set](#app.set).